rycolab/website/content/classes/intro-nlp-f22/main.md

 <!-- Schedule to be posted at the beginning of the semester, but the general plan is to have a 1 week delay between the content of the discussion sections and the lectures. -->

 ### Live Chat
 In addition to class time, there will also be a RocketChat-based live chat hosted on ETH’s servers.
-Students are free to ask questions of the teaching staff and teach others in public or private (direct message).
-There are specific channels for each of the 6 assignments as well for reporting errata in the course notes.
+Students are free to ask questions of the teaching staff and of others in public or private (direct message).
+There are specific channels for each of the 6 assignments as well as for reporting errata in the course notes.
 All data from the chat will be deleted from ETH servers at the course’s conclusion.
 The chat supports LaTeX for easier discussion of technical material.

-**Important**: You are responsible for receiving all messages broadcast in the Rocketchat.
+**Important**: You are responsible for receiving all messages broadcast in the RocketChat.

 **Link** to the main channel: https://go.rocket.chat/invite?host=chat.rycolab.inf.ethz.ch&path=invite%2Fqqg5FK